-- Corn & Beans – If you are eating Whole30 or low-carb, you can simply omit both of these to fit your diet.
+- Corn & Beans – If you are eating Whole30 or low-carb, simply omit both of these to fit your diet.

-- Chorizo – Adding some cooked chorizo to the bell peppers will give some added flavor and make them even heartier.
+- Chorizo – Add some cooked chorizo to the bell peppers to give some added flavor and make them even heartier.

 I think most of us get excited about the toppings almost as much as the meal itself!
 Okay, maybe that’s just me, but I love the toppings. 🙂 Here are my favorites:

-- Sour Cream – Add a spoonful of sour cream, and it gives that creamy texture that is perfect for tacos.
+Sour Cream – Add a spoonful of sour cream.
+It gives that creamy texture that is perfect for tacos.

-- Cilantro – Sprinkle the top with a little bit of fresh cilantro, and you’ll be in food heaven.
+Cilantro – Sprinkle the top with a little bit of fresh cilantro.

-- Avocado – Slice or dice some avocado and put it on top.
-It’s so yummy and the perfect complement to these easy stuffed peppers.
+Avocado – Slice or dice some avocado and put it on top.
+It’s so yummy and the perfect complement to these.

 Thankfully bell peppers are pretty forgiving and it is pretty easy to pick the right ones.
 Here are a few things to keep a lookout for when shopping for bell peppers.

-Yes, you can freeze stuffed peppers.
-You will need to wrap up each bell pepper individually.
+Yes, you can freeze these.
+Wrap each one individually with Saran.
 This gives them added protection from freezer burn.
 After you wrap them up, place them in a freezer bag or plastic storage container.
-Then, just grab out whatever you need and reheat.
+Then, just grab out whenever you need and reheat.
 The best part is that they will keep in the freezer for three months!
 Talk about a huge time saver.

 First, make sure that the peppers are thawed out if they have been in the freezer.
 Then, heat them in the microwave for 1-2 minutes.
 Just make sure to remove the wrapping that you covered them with.

-You can also warm the easy stuffed bell peppers in the oven if you want.
+You can also warm them in the oven.
 Heat the oven to 350 degrees F. and warm them for around 25-30 minutes.
-Just make sure they are hot all the way through, then serve.
+Just make sure they are hot all the way through and serve.

 - Sheet Pan